Legality Campaign: Orders against Brizola

-Confrontation with the III Army
+Confrontation with the 3rd Army

-The archbishop of Porto Alegre, Dom Vicente Scherer, and the mayor José Loureiro da Silva asked the III Army to avoid conflict.
+The archbishop of Porto Alegre, Vicente Scherer, and mayor José Loureiro da Silva asked the 3rd Army to avoid conflict.
 The mayor, an enemy of Goulart, mentioned: "I think the best thing is to give investiture to Jango, because he is a coward.
-He takes over and then, depending on what he does, he overthrows himself."
+He takes over and then, depending on what he does, he overthrows himself".

 From midnight on, the Piratini Palace prepared for an imminent attack by federal forces.
-From 02:30 A.M. on Monday the 28th, the creaking of the tracks of the III Army tanks could be heard in Porto Alegre.
-The 2nd Mechanized Reconnaissance Regiment had its armored cars on Mauá and Praia das Belas avenues.
-In the legalist trenches was the Bento Gonçalves Regiment, responsible for the security of the Piratini Palace, reinforced by other detachments, totaling 300 men from the Military Brigade under Colonel Átila Escobar.
+From 02:30 on 28 August, the creaking of the tracks of the 3rd Army tanks could be heard in Porto Alegre.
+The 2nd Mechanized Reconnaissance Regiment had its armored cars on the Mauá and Praia das Belas avenues.
+In the legalist trenches was the Bento Gonçalves Regiment, responsible for the security of the Piratini Palace, reinforced by other detachments, totaling 300 men from the Military Brigade under colonel Átila Escobar.
 The civilians were also armed, and trucks, jeeps and official cars blocked the streets.
-Despite the military inferiority compared to the Third Army, there was a will to resist.
+Despite the military inferiority compared to the 3rd Army, there was a will to resist.

-Piratini realized the War Minister's order for the attack on the state government at the same time he was informed that General Machado Lopes wanted to visit him to negotiate.
+Piratini realized the War Minister's order for the attack on the state government at the same time it was informed that general Machado Lopes wanted to visit it to negotiate.
 The pressure reached its peak.
-Before the visit, which took place around 11:00 A.M., Brizola went to the microphone and spoke to the radio chain.
+Before the visit, which took place around 11:00, Brizola went to the microphone and spoke on the radio chain.
 Announcing the coming of Machado Lopes, he stated what would happen if the general informed him of his deposition:

-As for Odílio Denys' statement that the choice was between communism and democracy, he said: "We have nothing with the Russians.
-But we also have nothing with the Americans, who plunder and keep our Homeland in poverty, illiteracy and misery."
-According to him, Denys would only be able to impose his will by causing chaos and dictatorship, and then "In the cities of the interior the guerrillas will arise for the defense of honor and dignity, against what a mad and senseless man is wanting to impose on the Brazilian family."
-He read Denys' orders about the movements of the Army, FAB and Navy against his government.
+As for Odílio Denys' statement that the choice was between communism and democracy, Brizola said: "We have nothing with the Russians.
+But we also have nothing with the Americans, who plunder and keep our homeland in poverty, illiteracy and misery".
+According to him, Denys would only be able to impose his will by causing chaos and dictatorship, and then "In the cities of the interior the guerrillas will arise for the defense of honor and dignity, against what a mad and senseless man is wanting to impose on the Brazilian family".
+He read Denys' orders about the movements of the army, air force and navy against his government.
 However, for him the bloody outcome could still be avoided, depending on what Machado Lopes and the "humble sergeant" would do.